estellebarthelet/housing/index.md

 Out of curiosity, we decided to look briefly into the influence of living conditions on parents happiness.
 It turned out that income, relationship with children and having a disabled child seemed to play a role.

 ![Plot6](./figures/6_UMH_vs_UAGG_SOCPOV_BDISBL.png)

 Without surprise, parents mental health deteriorates as the relationship with children worsen.
 But again, causality is hard to establish...

-Now, let's look at income and having a disabled child (physically or mentally) at home.Regardless of that last parameter, higher income correlates with happier parents. *Does that mean that money can buy happiness?* Let's not jump to conclusions, there are many variables linked to income that were not taken into account here... \
+Now, let's look at income and having a disabled child (physically or mentally) at home.Regardless of that last parameter, higher income correlates with happier parents. *Does that mean that money can buy happiness?* Let's not jump to conclusions, there are many variables linked to income that were not taken into account here...

 However, another interesting thing from this plot is that having a disabled child seems to negatively impact parents mental health (parents with a disabled child are about 10% less happy than parents with healthy children), which could be due to a lot more of responsibilities and time spent to care for this child.
 Being a parent is a full-time job!

-# Influence of precarious living conditions on education, health & happiness
+# Influence of precarious living conditions

 Next, let's dive deeper and compare life outcomes of people living or not in precarious conditions.

 ## How?

 To start with, we need to determine what _'precarious conditions'_ actually means for our study.
 To do so, we established a living index reflecting the quality of life, based on variables both economic (income, house ownership, health insurance) and social (family structure, relationship with parents, overcrowding).
 Then, looking at the distribution of this index we decided on a threshold splitting the initial population into two subpopulations, precarious or non-precarious.

 ![Plot7](./figures/7_PRECARIOUS.png)